It’s 2023, and the world of web hosting services has changed a lot since everyone was using shared servers.

 One way is through intuitive user interfaces that allow users to quickly and easily perform tasks without going through complicated steps or instructions.

-Web hosting providers must also offer support for various programming languages, enabling developers to create dynamic websites with complex features.
+Web hosting providers must also support various programming languages, enabling developers to create dynamic websites with complex features.

-Additionally, many modern web hosting platforms provide automated tools such as staging environments, content delivery networks (CDNs), and backups, making website maintenance more straightforward and efficient.
+Many modern web hosting platforms also provide automated tools such as staging environments, content delivery networks (CDNs), and backups, making website maintenance more straightforward and efficient.

 Ease of Setup